JetBrains/datalore-configs/aws/README.md

 # 2. Deploying AWS infrastructure

 1. Go to the aws/terraform directory in this repository
 2. Change parameters in `terraform.tfvars` file if needed.
    It is important to set the name of your aws keypair in `ssh_keypair`.
+   Also don't forget to change `name_prefix`, due to AWS limitation it should be unique accross all AWS region.

 3. Execute
     ```shell